AdobeDocs/experience-manager-64.en/help/assets/getting-started-with-aem-assets.md

    ![screen_shot_2018-01-31at165429](assets/screen_shot_2018-01-31at165429.png)

-   You can type in a keyword in the Search toolbar as you did in the previous step.
+   You can type in a keyword in the search toolbar as you did in the previous step.
 In addition, you can modify your search by a variety of filters such as file size or file type.

-1. Select **File Type** and select the **Images** check box to view all the images in the Assets folder.
+1. Select **[!UICONTROL File Type]** and select the **[!UICONTROL Images]** check box to view all the images in the Assets folder.

    ![screen_shot_2018-01-31at165613](assets/screen_shot_2018-01-31at165613.png)

-   Notice that checking images adds it to the search toolbar as **File Type:Images**.
-You can remove that filter by either clicking **x** or removing the checkmark next to the word Images.
+   Notice that checking images adds it to the search toolbar as **[!UICONTROL File Type:Images]**.
+You can remove that filter by either tapping **[!UICONTROL x]** or removing the checkmark next to the word **[!UICONTROL Images]**.

 In this tutorial you learned how to search for an asset.
 For more information, see the following: